-The Administrator's Guide for Trend Micro Damage Cleanup Services is intended to introduce the main features of the software and installation instructions for your production environment.
+The user documentation for Trend Micro Damage Cleanup Services is intended to introduce the main features of the software and installation instructions for your production environment.
 You should read through it prior to installing or using the software.

-For technical support, please refer to Appendix A: Troubleshooting and Technical Support for technical support information and contact details.
-Detailed information about how to use specific features within the software is available in the online help file and online Knowledge Base at Trend Micro's Web site.
+Detailed information about how to use specific features within the software is available in the online help file and online Knowledge Base at the Trend Micro Web site.

 Trend Micro is always seeking to improve its documentation.
-If you have questions, comments, or suggestions about this or any Trend Micro documents, please contact us at docs@trendmicro.com.
 Your feedback is always welcome.
 Please evaluate this documentation on the following site: